PacktPublishing/Jakarta-EE-Cookbook/README.md

 ## Get to Know the Author
 **Elder Moraes**
-Elder Moraes helps Jakarta EE developers build and deliver secure, fast, and available applications so that they are able to work on great projects.
+helps Jakarta EE developers build and deliver secure, fast, and available applications so that they are able to work on great projects.
 He is passionate about content sharing; he does it by speaking at international events, blogging, and writing articles.
 He has been working with Java since 2002 and has developed applications for different industries.
 As a board member at SouJava, he led the Java EE 8 - The Next Frontier initiative, interviewing some world-class Java EE experts